 ‘Is the monster man… fish… or devil?’

-Zaat is a 1971 American science fiction horror feature film written, produced, and directed by Don Barton.
+Zaat is a 1971 American science fiction horror film written, produced, and directed by Don Barton.
 The movie stars Marshall Grauer, Wade Popwell, Paul Galloway and Gerald Cruse.

 It is also known as Blood Waters of Doctor Z; Hydra and Attack of the Swamp Creatures (US bootleg title).